The Basis for a Criminal Appeal

-The Basis for a Criminal Appeal

 Ineffective assistance of counsel implies that a defendant's Sixth Amendment right to adequate representation and right to a fair trial have been violated.
 In analyzing claims that a defendant's lawyer was ineffective the principal goal is to determine whether the lawyer's conduct so undermined the functioning of the judicial process that the trial cannot be relied upon as having produced a just result.

 The laws of your state have specific elements that must be proven for any conviction.
 Among other things, a criminal defense attorney can help you establish facts to show the verdict of your case should be overturned on appeal.
-Even if you just have questions and haven't been formally charged yet, there are experienced criminal defense attorneys in your area who can set your mind at ease.
+So whether you have questions about criminal appeals or about criminal charges you're facing, there are experienced criminal defense attorneys in your area who can set your mind at ease.